chadchouGitHub/Capstone_NLP/MileStone_Report.md

 # Data Preview
 The Firs Step to begin is to know how many lines, words, and size of each data.
 This will help to decide how much information I will need to extract out from data set.
 Working on over size data will crash my computer, and working on not enough data will give wrong information.

 Bellow, I use system command "wc" to get information of each file in lines, words, and file size.
-(When I direct use system() in the code, the markdown will halt in process.
+(When I use system() in the code, the knit will halt all process.
 So I assign the "wc" output result to each vector.
-This is just for report. )
+This is just for report.
+You can find my R code at link above.)

 ```r
 #twitter <- system('wc -lwm final/en_US/en_US.twitter.txt',intern = T)